sarahcolbert/sibling_roh_analysis/README.md

 ```

 ## Pre-Step 4: Input Files

+In  Pre-Step 5 we provide instructions for running a script that will check to make sure these and other files meet our requirements, but please first use this information to check your data to the best of your ability.

 ### Genotype data
 You will need genotype data in PLINK binary format.
 The pipeline requires the input files to satisfy the following requirements: